rotki/docs/usage-guides/data-management/prices.md

+---
+description: Adding custom latest and historical prices for assets that rotki cannot retrieve automatically.
+---

 # Adding missing prices

 Sometimes rotki might be unable to retrieve prices for some assets.
 In order to always have the ability to show a price we provide two types of manual price additions in the menu `Manage Prices`: